How make simple static webapp through phython

 </html>

-1. Create a folder named static and place your CSS file (style.css) inside it:
+and place your CSS file (style.css

 mkdir static